Omicron is spreading faster than any other strain, we must not dismiss it as a mild variant: WHO

 The World Health Organization chief noted that in view of the emergence of Omicron, some countries have rolled out booster vaccine doses for their citizens.
 He added that moving forward, boosters could play an important role, especially for those who are at the highest risk of severe disease or death from Covid-19.

-Adhanom Ghebreyesus clarified that the World Health Organization was not against booster doses.
+Tedros clarified that the World Health Organization was not against booster doses.
 However, he raised concerns that countries would again hoard vaccines for their booster rollout programmes, and this would increase inequity.

 The director-general pointed out that 41 countries have still not vaccinated 10% of their populations, while 98 others have not reached 40% target.

-Adhanom Ghebreyesus said that with the end of inequity, the pandemic would end.
+Tedros said that with the end of inequity, the pandemic would end.
 “If we allow inequity to continue, we allow the pandemic to continue,” he warned.